mschmidty/bio_notes/r/_posts/2019-09-11-kernal-density-in-r.md

 ## Create XY Points

-For the purposes of this excercise we will not be loading a shapefile but instead making one out of randomly generated X and Y courdinates.
+For the purposes of this exercise, and because the original dataset I worked with is not available to the public, we will not be loading a shapefile but instead making one out of randomly generated X and Y coordinates.
 We will create UTM coordinates in Zone 13.
 You could also create Latitude and Longitude coordinates if you wanted.
 Here are the bounds of the coordinates:

 **Northing max:** 4232607 <br>
 **Northing min:** 4220932